-Reinventing their inspiration for well over a year now, Roti Chorlton renounces tradition for innovation when it comes to crafting Indian dishes – opting to fuse the classic cuisine with influences from a rather unlikely counterpart, Scotland.
+Reinventing their inspiration for well over two years now, Roti Chorlton renounces tradition for innovation when it comes to crafting Indian dishes – opting to fuse the classic cuisine with influences from a rather unlikely counterpart, Scotland.

 Now, you may be thinking it’s all Buckfast and curries, which, sure, would definitely fit the bill, but the influence actually runs much deeper than that, pairing street-food style dishes with popular – and more subtle – influences from both countries.